DistrictDataLabs/yellowbrick/docs/matplotlib.rst

 Yellowbrick generates visualizations by wrapping `matplotlib <http://matplotlib.org/>`_, the most prominent Python scientific visualization library.
 Because of this, Yellowbrick is able to generate publication-ready images for a variety of GUI backends, image formats, and Jupyter notebooks.
 Yellowbrick strives to provide well-styled visual diagnostic tools and complete information.
 However, to customize figures or roll your own visualizers, a strong background in using matplotlib is required.

-With permisison, we have included part of `Chris Moffitt's <https://github.com/chris1610>`_ `Effectively Using Matplotlib <http://pbpython.com/effective-matplotlib.html>`_ as a crash course into Matplotlib terminology and usage.
+With permission, we have included part of `Chris Moffitt's <https://github.com/chris1610>`_ `Effectively Using Matplotlib <http://pbpython.com/effective-matplotlib.html>`_ as a crash course into Matplotlib terminology and usage.
 For a complete example, please visit his excellent post on creating a visual sales analysis!
-Addtionally we recommend `Nicolas P. Rougier's Matplotlib tutorial <https://www.labri.fr/perso/nrougier/teaching/matplotlib/>`_ for an indepth dive.
+Additionally we recommend `Nicolas P. Rougier's Matplotlib tutorial <https://www.labri.fr/perso/nrougier/teaching/matplotlib/>`_ for an in-depth dive.

 Figures and Axes
 ----------------